wangaijia618/reactjs-interview-questions/README.md

     **[⬆ Back to Top](#table-of-contents)**

 4.  ### What is the difference between Element and Component?
+React Element - It is a simple object that describes a DOM node and its attributes or properties you can say.
+It is an immutable description object and you can not apply any methods on it.
+React Component - It is a function or class that accepts an input and returns a React element.

     An _Element_ is a plain object describing what you want to appear on the screen in terms of the DOM nodes or other components. _Elements_ can contain other _Elements_ in their props.
 Creating a React element is cheap.
 Once an element is created, it cannot be mutated.